ishaanjav/InfoSystemV1-Resident_Device/README.md

 - **Text-To-Speech** for reading users' account information to the patient.
 - Receive notifications when **visitors sign in**.
 - Receive notifications when **visitors fail to sign in** and get the option to call the caretaker with a press of a button.
-- Allowing the caretaker to track the resident's location, *in the case that they get lost*, by sending the device's location to Firebase when the caretaker opens the Location Tracking page in [their app]()
+- Allowing the caretaker to track the resident's location, *in the case that they get lost*, by sending the device's location to Firebase when the caretaker opens the Location Tracking page in [their app.](https://github.com/ishaanjav/InfoSystemV1-Caretaker_Device)
 - **Action Bar Icons**:
    * Easy method of **contacting the caretaker**
    * **Text-To-Speech-From-Image** *, images from camera*
    * **Image Labelling** *, images from camera*
-## Link Second to Last Bullet Point
 -----
 # Setup
 **To use the app:** you simply have to clone this repository, open it in Android Studio, and run it on your Android device.